Skip to content

 Can I add my spouse for joint lifetime income?

-How are taxes handled?
+How are taxes handled on income rider withdrawals?

-Does adding the rider reduce my upside?
+Does adding an income rider reduce upside potential?

 About the Author: